nextflow-io/elixir-workshop-21/docs/third.rst

 The main file
 ==============

-We can use GitPod for looking and playing with the code.
-We need to log-in using github and open the project [... test this ...].

-Then we go to workplace and load the **main.nf** file.
+We can use GitPod for looking at the code, go to workplace and load the **main.nf** file.

 .. literalinclude:: ../main.nf
    :language: groovy

 The params.config file